Robert-96/dezmereanrobert.com/content/posts/altwalker-release-0-4-0/index.md

 ## Introducing New Fixtures

-One of the major highlights in AltWalker 0.4.0 is the introduction on two two new fixtures:
+One of the major highlights in AltWalker 0.4.0 is the introduction on two new fixtures:

 * `beforeStep`: Will be executed before every step.
 * `afterStep`: Will be executed after every step.